Old Photograph Pitcaple Scotland

 Old Photographs Oldmeldrum Scotland

-Old photograph of Oldmeldrum, Aberdeenshire, Scotland.
+Tour Scotland travel of old photography of Oldmeldrum, Aberdeenshire. commonly known as #Meldrum, a village and parish in #Formartine area of #Aberdeenshire.
 Each summer on the third Saturday in June the village is host to the popular Meldrum Sports, which began in 1930 and features highland games, highland dancing, piping, five-a-side football, displays, stalls and a beer tent.
+Home to one of the oldest whisky distilleries

 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.